StevenGood154/even-stevens/README.md

-# even-stevens

-Steven Good
-Steven Broussard
+Steven Good Steven Broussard

-Features are split into seperate folders.
-For example to run feature 4, naviget to the feature4 directory before running 'npm start'.
+Run npm start in this folder to run the app.

 Component trees and UML diagrams can be found in the diagrams directory.